Admission Criteria and Procedures

 Transfer students should apply to the School of Education after being admitted to William & Mary.
 The evaluation of any transfer credit will take place only after a student has accepted an offer of admission from the University.

-Complete the online application.
+Complete the online application, which opens on March 1st each year.
 Typically decision letters typically go out within three weeks of receipt of a completed application.
-Applications for the Fall semester should be submitted no later than August 30th; Applications for spring should be submitted no later than December 15th.
+Applications for the Fall semester should be submitted no later than August 30; Applications for spring should be submitted no later than December 15.
+The only courses you can register for without being admitted are EDUC 200, EDUC 301, EDUC 310 and ELEM 441.

 Students must have a 2.0 GPA to apply to the program; however, meeting this minimum benchmark does not guarantee admission.
 Applicants must supply: